 Boating Facilities

 New boating facilities are not planned in this reach.
-Piers and docks are prohibited in the Upper Sylvia Creek reach.
+Piers and docks are allowed by a conditional use permit approval in the Upper Sylvia Creek reach, but are not likely to be built in this location given topological restraints in the reach.

 Development by Shoreline Environment Designation